Smith (shoulder) was released by the Red Sox on Wednesday, Chris Cotillo of MassLive.com reports.

-Smith will be used at any spot in the final third of a game, Michael Silverman of the Boston Herald reports.
+Smith will be used in any spot during the final third of games this season, Michael Silverman of the Boston Herald reports.

-Red Sox manager Alex Cora envisions a variety roles for Smith, who had a nice September run for Boston, posting a 1.35 ERA over 6.2 innings.
-With his trademark slider, Smith is a nice change-of-pace out of a bullpen that features a several four-seam guys.
+Red Sox manager Alex Cora envisions a variety of roles for Smith, who had a nice September run for Boston in 2017, posting a 1.35 ERA over 6.2 innings.
+With his trademark slider, Smith is a nice change-of-pace out of a bullpen that features several power arms.
 He could work his way into a few save opportunities along the way, if Cora sticks with his plan to use closer Craig Kimbrel in high-leverage situations outside of traditional closing opportunities.

 It turns out Smith and the Red Sox will avoid arbitration after settling on a one-year deal to bring the reliever back.
 The 28-year-old righty missed most of the 2017 season while working his way back from Tommy John surgery, though he was able to make his season debut in September and finished the year with a 1.35 ERA and seven strikeouts across 6.2 innings of work.
 Smith has pitched just 9.1 innings over the past two seasons due to injuries, but if he's able to return to his pre-surgery form, he should easily work his way back into a setup role for the Red Sox in 2018.

 Smith struck out both batters faced in Tuesday's 1-0 win over the Orioles.

 This was noteworthy as it marked the first time we've seen Smith throw on consecutive nights since his return from an elbow injury.
 When the Red Sox activated him, there were few expectations, but the right-hander hasn't permitted a run in five outings (4.1 innings) and has thrown himself into consideration for a postseason roster spot, should the Red Sox qualify.